Degn/Cast-House/README.md

 # Cast-House

 Cast House is an online platform for podcasts.
+This repository contains the iOS version of the platform.